Hamdard University: Faculty and staff

 The renowned Pakistani scientist Abdul Qadeer Khan was Hamdard University's first registered professor of physics in Islamabad and once held the chairmanship of the Department of Physics.

-Other prominent persons include Sadia Rashid, who is the chancellor of the university and the president of Hamdard Foundation Pakistan.
-Prof. Dr. Hakeem Abdul Hannan is the former vice chancellor and Prof. Dr. Vali Uddin is the acting registrar.
-They all are contributing a lot to improve the university standings.

-Nazeer Ahmad, professor of physics at Hamdard University, earned his doctorate in physics (specialization in meteorology) under the supervision of Dr. Abdul Qadeer Khan and others.

 Many scholars have produced cutting-edge research in their respective disciplines, including Islamic scholars Zakariyau Oseni, Zulkadir Siddiqui, historian Mohammad Ishaq Khan, and economist Matin Ahmed Khan.
 Other faculty members include Sarwar Munir Rao (Mass Communication), electrical engineer Atta-ur-Rehman Memon, and Zillur Rahman (who has been serving as visiting professor of medicine since 1997).